Tatskaari/gendb/README.md

 # Future work

+## PostgreSQL dialect
+I plan to implement other dialects as their own builders in their own package.
+This will mean hiding all the current builders behind interfaces to allow the dialects to implement them with their extensions.
+This approach should allow consumers of this library to extend the DSL for their use case.

 ## Query execution and result binding
 We need a way to execute the query and scan the result into a result struct.